Faculty Mentorship and Expertise

 Visual Artist

-“I had a very important professor who helped me greatly in my Fulbright application, which I won upon graduating.
+“I had a very important professor who helped me greatly in my (1998) Fulbright application, which I won upon graduating.
 I learned from this professor the importance of supporting students who are learning the hard process of writing difficult grant and fellowship applications and navigating an art career.”

-Why I love teaching at Tyler
+Why I Love Teaching at Tyler

 “One of the best parts of my job as an art history professor is nurturing the unique aspirations of my students by helping them find and follow their own creative paths to success.”